bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-04-29-newsletter.md

 This week's newsletter summarizes the disclosure of an issue affecting the safety of routed LN payments and announces a new presigned vault proposal.
-Also included are our regular sections with popular questions and answers from the Bitcoin StackExchange, announcements of releases and release candidates, and descriptions of notable code changes in popular Bitcoin infrastructure projects.
+Also included are our regular sections with popular questions and answers from the Bitcoin Stack Exchange, announcements of releases and release candidates, and descriptions of notable code changes in popular Bitcoin infrastructure projects.